Luh Kel

 Turran Coleman (born May 20, 2002), known professionally as Luh Kel, is an American singer and rapper.
 He gained popularity after releasing his debut single "Wrong" in 2019, which peaked at number 1 on the Bubbling Under Hot 100 Singles chart and spawned a remix with Lil Tjay.
 The official music video gained over 180 million views on YouTube.

 Early life

-Kel was born in St. Louis, Missouri.
+Kel was born in Tennessee but grew up in St. Louis, Missouri.
 He began freestyle rapping with his cousin Kai, and gained popularity on Instagram.
 He initially recorded songs in his grandparents' home.
 Kel was a member of the local R&B group, Project X.

 Career

 Kel released his single "Wrong" on April 5, 2019.
 The song peaked at number 37 on the Billboard Hot R&B / Hip-Hop Songs chart.
-It was certified Gold by RIAA.
+It was certified Platinum by RIAA.
 "Wrong" gained him global recognition, with the song being played worldwide, shared on streaming services and social media platforms like YouTube and TikTok.